nandamtejas/can_controlled_automotive_info_display/README.md

 ---
 ## MAIN NODE

 The `MAIN NODE` acts as the Central Dashboard display.
 It continuously reads the engine temperature and RTC values, and displays them on LCD.
 It also receives fuel level information upon requesting the `FUEL NODE` via the CAN bus and shows the fuel percentage on the LCD.
-It also receives Fuel level information from `FUEL NODE` via CAN bus and shows the fuel percentage on the LCD.
 Additionally, The `MAIN NODE` handles the left and right indicator switch inputs, sends their status to the `INDICATOR NODE` via same CAN bus,and updates the indicator status on display.

 ---
 ## INDICATOR NODE